MLB Sunday Leadoff: Personnel

-Jason Benetti (who calls Chicago White Sox games for NBC Sports Chicago, and also worked NBC's telecasts of baseball during the 2020 Summer Olympics) served as the lead by-play announcer for the 2022 season, joined by rotating analysts from each participating team.
+Jason Benetti (who at the time called Chicago White Sox games for NBC Sports Chicago, and also worked NBC's telecasts of baseball during the 2020 Summer Olympics) served as the lead by-play announcer for the 2022 season, joined by rotating analysts from each participating team.
 Jon Miller filled in for the San Francisco Giants vs. Cincinnati Reds game.
 Ahmed Fareed would serve as the studio host.

 Benetti joined Fox Sports in August 2022.
 Brendan Burke replaced Benetti as the lead play-by-play announcer for MLB Sunday Leadoff in 2023.
 Due to Burke's Stanley Cup Playoff commitments for TNT, Matt Vasgersian of MLB Network and Chris Vosters of NBC Sports Chicago filled in for Burke during the first four games of Peacock's 2023 schedule.
 Dave Sims filled in for Brendan Burke on Sunday, August 20.

 For the move to The Roku Channel in 2024, MLB Sunday Leadoff utilized a mix of local TV announcers from both teams, typically with the home or away team's play-by-play announcer and sideline reporter joined by the home or road team's color analyst.

+With the return to NBC Sports and Peacock, Sunday Leadoff returned to having a consistent play-by-play announcer, with Matt Vasgersian serving as the lead announcer for most games, and Dave Flemming filling in for select games when Vasgersian is not available.

 Schedule

-The games have an exclusive midday window, with games primarily starting at 11:30 a.m.
-ET, select games start at 12:00, 1:00 or 4:00 p.m.
-ET.
-On days scheduled for games on MLB Sunday Leadoff, no other MLB games will begin until at least 1:30 p.m.
+Since the beginning of MLB Sunday Leadoff, teams have been prohibited from starting Sunday games prior to 1:30 p.m.
+ET in order to give MLB Sunday Leadoff an exclusive window.
+As of the 2026 season, Sunday Leadoff games primarily start at 12 p.m., but, despite the name, MLB Sunday Leadoff games can be scheduled to start as late as 4 p.m.
 ET.